vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

     - Event Hub Name: `piEventHub`
     - Region: `Your choice`
     - Subscription: `Your choice`
-    - Namespace Name: `Your Project Namespace, in our case “Pi2Suite”`
+    - Namespace Name: `Your Project Namespace, in our case “PiSuite”`
 - Click the **arrow** to continue.
 - Choose to create **4** partitions and retain messages for **7** days.
 - Click the **check** at the bottom right hand corner to create your event hub.
-- Click on your `Pi2Suite` service bus (what you named your service bus)
+- Click on your `PiSuite` service bus (what you named your service bus)
 - Click on the **Event Hubs** tab
 - Select the `piEventHub` Event Hub and go in the **Configure** tab in the **Shared Access Policies** section, add a new policy:
     - Name = `readwrite`